 See more: The Best Movie Wedding Dresses

 It's absolutely impossible to select a favorite wedding scene from the four!
 Angus and Laura, Bernard and Lydia, Carrie and Hamish, or Charles and "Duckface"?
 We'll take the nonproposal in the rain any day!

 Forrest Gump, 1994

-Lifelong friends Forrest and Jenny made it official in a sweet Southern backyard ceremony.
-Jenny's flower crown and bohemian bridal look would serve as inspiration for hippie brides for years!
+Lifelong friends Forrest and Jenny made it official in a sweet southern backyard ceremony.
+Jenny's flower crown and bohemian bridal look would serve as a role model for hippie brides for years!

 Sense and Sensibility, 1996

 Marianne Dashwood and Colonel Brandon finally get together in a perfectly Jane Austen way, a double wedding ceremony with her sister Elinor and Edward.

 Jerry Maguire had Dorothy Boyd at hello, as evidenced by their rush down the aisle in this '90s classic.
 The wedding comes about halfway through the movie and is full of sweetly sentimental moments.
 For one thing, it takes place in their backyard, surrounded by their closest friends and family.
 There's also a tiny Ray as his mom's mischievous ring bearer, Jerry and Dorothy unable to keep their eyes off each other, and Rod Tidwell, Jerry's star client, belting out Marvin Gaye's "What's Going On?"
 Sure, things soon go downhill for the couple, but it's nothing that a grand romantic gesture and the declaration that "you complete me" can't fix.